-Why do I need a crown or veneer?
+Why do I need a dental crown or veneer?

 For one, your teeth are damaged or decayed, exposing the dentine and pulp.
 Or they may be discoloured and worn out, with parts that have chipped off.
 For another, the treatment is needed to protect these tiny but indispensable structures from wear and tear.